How to Access the BIOS on a Windows 8 Computer

-Among the many changes coming with Windows 8 and new computers designed for it is a change in the way we access our computers’ BIOS.
-No longer do we press a certain key during the boot process to reveal the BIOS—instead, an option to access the BIOS is located in Windows 8’s boot options menu.
+Windows 8 is may be a few years old now, but it’s still commonly used.
+And one change that you might not be aware of on newer Windows machines is a different method for accessing a computer’s BIOS.
+No longer do you press a certain key during the boot process to reveal the BIOS—instead, an option to access the BIOS is located in Windows 8’s boot options menu.

 Windows 8 Hardware vs. Old Computers With Windows 8

-Note that this new method only applies if you purchased a new computer with Windows 8 preinstalled – these will use UEFI.
-However, if you’ve installed Windows 8 on an existing computer that uses the legacy BIOS system, you’ll access the BIOS in the same way as always by pressing the key that appears during your boot process.
+Note that this new method only applies if you purchased a new computer with Windows 8 preinstalled.
+If, on the other hand, you’ve installed Windows 8 on an existing computer that uses the legacy BIOS system, you’ll access the BIOS in the same way as always by pressing the key that appears during your boot process.

 In the PC Settings application, select the General category and click the Restart now button under Advanced startup.
-Your computer will restart and you’ll enter the Windows 8s boot options menu, where you can access the UEFI BIOS and change other settings.
+Your computer will restart and you’ll enter the Windows 8’s boot options menu.
+From here you can access the UEFI BIOS and change other settings.